 Three Major Macro-Nutrients For Healthy Kids

 Eating healthily is important for your child’s growth and development, but how do you create a balanced diet for healthy kids?
-You can start by understanding the three macro-nutrients your child needs – carbohydrates, protein and fat.
+You can start by understanding the three macro-nutrients your child needs – Nutrition for kids

 What You Need to Know About Carbohydrates, Protein and Fat

 The major source of energy for your child is carbohydrates.
 These are used by every cell in the body and can be divided into simple and complex carbohydrates.
 It’s important to know that there are healthy and unhealthy options of both.
 For instance, fruit contains healthy simple carbohydrates, while sugar does not.
 White bread is an example of unhealthy complex carbs, while brown rice is considered a healthier option.

 Fats are important for your child’s developing brain.
 They also give the body energy and help it to absorb vitamins A, D, E and K. Meat, nuts and milk are just some of the food items that contain fats.
 Steer clear of the trans-fats found in most processed foods though, as they raise bad cholesterol.

 Protein gives your child’s body essential building blocks, called amino acids.
 These are needed to help the body grow and are especially important in children’s diets.
 Proteins are found in both animal and plant sources.
 Animal proteins such as milk, cheese, fish and chicken provide all the essential amino acids (these are the building blocks of protein and are called essential as the body can’t produce them on its own).